After you file your FAFSA

 After we receive your FAFSA information from the federal processor, we may need additional documentation from you to verify your eligibility, income, household, veterans education benefits or dependency status.
 We may also collect documentation for a quality assurance study.
 If we need additional information from you, you will be notified via your WMU email.

 Check GoWMU and your WMU email often.
-A delay in providing the information may result in a delay of your aid payment or the reduction or loss of your awards.
+A delay in providing the information may result in a delay of your aid payment or the reduction or loss of your offers.
 You should:

 - Turn in all documents requested as soon as possible.